yassineab53/yassineab53/README.md

 <h1 align="center">Hi there 👋, I'm Yassine Abbou!</h1>

-<h3 align="center">Software Engineering Student | Web & Mobile Development Enthusiast | Passionate About Software Architecture 🚀</h3>
+<h3 align="center">Software Engineering Student | Competitive Programmer | Passionate About Software Architecture 🚀</h3>

 <p align="center">
-  Passionate about web and mobile development, I'm constantly exploring innovative software solutions.
+  Highly ambitious and passionate software engineer with a strong dedication to competitive programming.
+Diligent and motivated student.
+Dependable, diplomatic and respected colleague.
+  Thriving on teamwork.
+Open-minded and persistent problem solver.
+Striving to learn, apply and create to solve the challenges of our future.
   Currently, I'm pursuing a degree in Software Engineering at ENIAD, Berkane.
 </p>

 <hr>